sfera-labs/strato-pi-max-kernel-module/README.md

     </tbody>
 </table>

-Below are the devices corresponding to each expansion board typologies.
+Below are the devices corresponding to each expansion board typology.

 For expansion boards that can be installed on multiple slots, devices names have a `_s<n>` suffix denoting their slot number (1 to 4).